vishnumaiea/ISL1208-RTC-Library/README.md

 ```sh
 15. int getYear(); //returns year (00 = 2000, 99 = 2099)
 ```
 Returns the year value in DEC format.
-The RTC actually stores only the least two significant digits of the year in BCD format; from 00 to 99.
+The RTC actually stores only the two least significant digits of the year in BCD format; from 00 to 99.
 So 99 can be interpreted as 1999 or 2099.
 Both will be right becasue the calenders will be same for both centuries.
-This functions interpret 00 as 2000 and 99 as  2099.
+This function interprets 00 as 2000 and 99 as  2099.
 I don't know why you guys want to go to the past.
 May be you're building a time machine or something ?

 ```sh